-Some commenters have also implied that the slow market adoption of DSRC technology was due to performance issues or that LTE V2X would achieve faster market adoption [1, pages 5], [3, pages 2].
+Some commenters have also implied that the slow market adoption of DSRC technology was due to performance issues or that LTE V2X would achieve faster market adoption [5, pages 5], [8, pages 2].
 IEEE 802 believes that the market adoption was delayed for a variety of other reasons, most importantly the lack of a mandate to deploy the technology.
 This “voluntary deployment scheme” suffers from the fact that individual customers experience little benefit until a high market penetration has been achieved.
-The US TAG TC204 [14] notes that "had the original NHTSA NPRM mandating V2V deployments in vehicles starting in 2019 been adopted, these deployments would have been much farther along".
-Furthermore, as noted by General Motors [15]: "Regrettably, the significant uncertainty of the rules created by ongoing FCC statements [...] have threatened any further deployments".
+The US TAG TC204 [17] notes that "had the original NHTSA NPRM mandating V2V deployments in vehicles starting in 2019 been adopted, these deployments would have been much farther along".
+Furthermore, as noted by General Motors [18]: "Regrettably, the significant uncertainty of the rules created by ongoing FCC statements [...] have threatened any further deployments".
 These obstacles to market adoption apply to LTE V2X as well.
 There is no reason to assume that using a voluntary deployment scheme, LTE V2X would experience significantly improved deployment rates compared to DSRC technology.
 On the contrary, LTE V2X is not yet deployed, providing less incentive to customers, while DSRC is now reaching a significant number of deployments that provide a direct benefit to market adoption.
 In addition, any decision made by the Commission that allocates spectrum to LTE V2X in some parts of the ITS band will further contribute to the market uncertainty.
 As long as there is spectrum allocated to both technologies, automakers and truck manufacturers, along with providers of public infrastructure, as well as pedestrians and bicyclists, will remain uncertain about the future of ITS technology and might refrain from investments.

-}} Exact comments: BMW [3], page 2: “Due to inherent technical limitations of DSRC technology, it has not achieved significant market deployment.”

-}} Qualcomm [1].
-Page 5: “C-V2X is on an accelerated timeline for deployment based on its cost-efficiency and a well-established upgrade path to 5G and future cellular technology generations.”

 Layer-2 Unicast Support

-IEEE 802 disagrees with 5G Americas’s [6, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
+IEEE 802 disagrees with 5G Americas’s [1, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
 DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
-Release 14 LTE V2X uses only broadcast [24, p.
-6], a native unicast capability on the medium access layer (layer 2).
+Furthermore, Release 14 LTE V2X uses only broadcast [2, p.
+6] and lacks a native unicast capability on the medium access layer (layer 2).
 Even though systems using LTE V2X Release 14 on the lower layers could implement unicast transmissions using protocols in upper layers, such an approach is not efficient, especially when it comes to acknowledgment messages, which would have significant delay and large packet size overhead due to higher-layer protocols.
-In contrast, the medium access in IEEE Std 802.11-2016 OCB mode allows DSRC devices to respond to a unicast message by sending an acknowledgment message within 32 microseconds with minimal packet sizes.
-Many ITS safety and efficiency services require direct unicast transmissions, for example, infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+In contrast, the medium access used in DSRC ensures that devices respond to a unicast message by sending an acknowledgment message within 32 microseconds with minimal packet sizes.
+Many ITS safety and efficiency services require direct unicast transmissions, for example, infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [19]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
 These services will not be natively supported by the lower layers of LTE V2X, however, such services are natively supported by DSRC.

 Additional Services Enabled by Commercial Cellular Networks